+Unit 6 Use of Workshop Tools and Equipment

-Unit summary This unit will introduce you to the tools and equipment that are used in an automotive environment and show you how to work safely when using these items.
+This unit will introduce you to the tools and equipment that are used in an automotive environment and show you how to work safely when using these items.
 The unit covers common hand tools and equipment used during routine vehicle maintenance.

-Guided learning hours 48 hours
+48 hours

-Level 2
+2